- Financial Aid

 MFA students are required to take the graduate playwriting workshop in each semester of their residency.
 Other classes are electives.
 Electives can be culled from a wide range of classes in playwriting, theatre studies, performance studies and the offerings of many Departments beyond the Department of Theatre Arts and Performance Studies.
 Here is a full list of courses offered in the Department.
 All courses are selected by the student, in consultation with advisors from playwriting faculty.
 Other faculty in Theatre Arts and Performance Studies are also happy to advise playwrights when desired.

 MFA playwrights are provided continuous collaborative opportunity, in and beyond the bounds of theater, to bring their text into space and time.
 If youn are operating within the conventions of a play as classically understood, your script is produced at least once while at Brown.
 This is realized in cooperation with Brown/Trinity MFA actors and directors, as well as actors, directors and dramaturgs in other parts of the Consortium of Theatre Programs at Brown.
-Productions along these lines occur during the New Plays/Writing is Live Festival.
+Productions along these lines occur during the Writing is Live Festival.
 Also available: readings, self-and-peer produced events, conceptual collaborations with designers, means to work with musicians, programmers, poets, scholars, public health workers… We encourage you to define “play” and “production” as liberally as your impulses direct, and we will help you to your vision.